-SHORTLISTED FOR THE PEN/JEAN STEIN BOOK AWARD AND THE PEN/ROBERT W. BINGHAM PRIZE FOR DEBUT SHORT STORY COLLECTION
+SHORTLISTED FOR THE PEN/JEAN STEIN BOOK AWARD, THE PEN/ROBERT W. BINGHAM PRIZE FOR DEBUT SHORT STORY COLLECTION, AND THE NYPL YOUNG LIONS AWARD.

 A livewire debut from Dantiel W. Moniz, one of the most exciting discoveries in today’s literary landscape, Milk Blood Heat depicts the sultry lives of Floridians in intergenerational tales that contemplate human connection, race, womanhood, inheritance, and the elemental darkness in us all.